MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/dashboards-on-azure-managed-grafana.md

 Azure Managed Grafana (AMG) is a data visualization platform, built on top of the Grafana software by Grafana Labs.
 Grafana helps you bring together metrics, logs, and traces into a single user interface.

-Azure Managed Grafana is optimized for the Azure environment and works seamlessly providing the following integration features:
+Azure Managed Grafana is optimized for the Azure environment and works seamlessly, providing the following integration features:

-- Built-in support for [Azure Monitor](https://learn.microsoft.com/azure/azure-monitor/) and [Azure Data Explorer](https://learn.microsoft.com/azure/data-explorer/)
+- Built-in support for [Azure Monitor](https://learn.microsoft.com/azure/azure-monitor/) and [Azure Data Explorer](https://learn.microsoft.com/azure/data-explorer/).
-- User authentication and access control using Microsoft Entra identities
+- User authentication and access control using Microsoft Entra identities.
-- Direct import of existing charts from the Azure portal
+- Direct import of existing charts from the Azure portal.

 This article describes how to create a SCOM Managed Instance dashboards on Azure Managed Grafana.

-## Steps to create a SCOM Managed Instace dashboards on Azure Managed Grafana
+## Steps to create a SCOM Managed Instance dashboards on Azure Managed Grafana

 To create a SCOM Managed Instance dashboards on Azure Managed Grafana, follow these steps: